 Rotates the camera to face a target.
 Supports:

-Hard) — the player cannot control camera rotation; look-at is absolute. - Soft constraint (
+• Hard constraint (Hard) — the player cannot control camera rotation; look-at is absolute.

 Place after ControlRotateNode in a third-person chain to implement "soft lock-on" for melee targeting.